rickyxume/AutoRemixic/README.md

 # AutoRemixic
-An automation script based on python-selenium for blockchain smart contract related data collection.
+An automatic script based on python-selenium for blockchain smart contract related data collection.

 ## Introduction
 This project is based on the existing smart contract open source code data set.